akinuri/captcha/README.md

 ## CAPTCHA (image)

-Simple image CAPTCHA implementation in PHP.
+Simple CAPTCHA  implementation in PHP.

 ## About
 This is an experiment.